 For a complete list of all of the fixes that have been made in this service pack, please see the following Knowledge Base article: INFO: E-Prime 2.0 Change History (184.108.40.2063 SP1 to 220.127.116.116 SP2) .

 E-Prime SP2 can be downloaded via the PST Product Service and Support site by logging into your account at support.pstnet.com.
 Professional and/or Standard editions will be available according to the serial number(s) registered with your account.
 If you have not yet created an account, you can create one using the valid serial number associated with your PST product by clicking User Registration.

 When do I have to take additional steps after upgrading to maintain compatibility between SP1 and SP2?

 As was mentioned above, there are two situations in which users will have to make an edit in E-Studio after upgrading their experiment from SP1 to SP2:

 - Due to a correction in the Keyboard Device's Auto Response functioning, this option does not remain selected if it is checked in an E-Prime 2.0 SP1 experiment and then the experiment is loaded into SP2.
 Simply recheck this checkbox from E-Studio 2.0 SP2 to re-enable this feature.
-(Auto Response applies only when running the experiment in test mode; see See article 16701 (direct link coming soon) for details.)
+(Auto Response applies only when running the experiment in test mode; see NEW FEATURE: Auto Response for details.)

 - In E-Prime 2.0 SP2, the number of characters that can be entered into the Task Event fields has increased.
 Therefore, if an experiment created with E-Prime 2.0 SP2 utilizes these longer character limits, the relevant Task Event fields will not be editable when the experiment is loaded into E-Studio SP1 until the number of characters is reduced to the SP1-supported size.